CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect_v2.md

 3. Call `getWallets()` and `walletconnectGetSupportedChain()` to retrieve wallet list and supported chain map for later steps.
 4. Call `initAccountWalletMap()` with wallet list.
 This move would help walletSDK find the specific wallet for you when receiving a session proposal.
 #### Session Proposal
-4. Get a [WalletConnect v2.0 URI](https://docs.walletconnect.com/2.0/specs/clients/core/pairing/pairing-uri) from a Dapp and call `pair()` with it.
+5. Get a [WalletConnect v2.0 URI](https://docs.walletconnect.com/2.0/specs/clients/core/pairing/pairing-uri) from a Dapp and call `pair()` with it.
-5. Receive session proposal in `onSessionProposal()`.
+6. Receive session proposal in `onSessionProposal()`.
     - Provide multi-select UI for users to select wallets according to required chains which are listed in the proposal and the supported chain map retrieved earlier.
-6. Call `approveSessionProposal()` with selected wallets
+7. Call `approveSessionProposal()` with selected wallets.
     - Active session and pairing are generated after the session proposal is approved successfully.
     - WalletSDK would update the `accountWalletMap` with selected wallets at this step.
 #### Session Request
-7. When a session request is coming, WalletSDK would parse it first then trigger `onSessonRequest()` with the request, wallet address and the wallet, which could be null if WalletSDK cannot find one in the `accountWalletMap`.
+8. When a session request is coming, WalletSDK would parse it first then trigger `onSessonRequest()` with the request, wallet address and the wallet.
+The wallet could be null if WalletSDK cannot find one in the `accountWalletMap`.
-    - With the request and the wallet, the app may handle the request according to the method.
+    - With the request and the wallet, the next step is to handle the request according to the method.
-8. Call `approveSessionRequest()` with a result or reject the request by `rejectSessionRequest()`.
+9. Call `approveSessionRequest()` with a result or reject the request by `rejectSessionRequest()`.
 #### Disconnect
-9. Disconnect all the sessions and pairings whenever user is not signed-in, e.g. sign out or session expired.
+10. Disconnect all the sessions and pairings whenever user is not signed-in, e.g. sign out or session expired.

 ## [SignClient Initialization](https://docs.walletconnect.com/2.0/javascript/sign/wallet-usage#initializing-the-client)

-&emsp;SignClient is the client of WalletConnect Sign, whereas `V2Manager` wrapped SignClient and provided related APIs for easier uses.
+&emsp;SignClient is the client of WalletConnect Sign, whereas `V2Manager` wrapped SignClien, [Core](https://docs.walletconnect.com/2.0/javascript/guides/shared-core), [Web3Wallet](https://docs.walletconnect.com/2.0/javascript/web3wallet/wallet-usage) and provided related APIs for easier uses.
 After performed `initSignClient()`, `V2Manager` would hold the initialized SignClient instance which can be accessed by `V2Manager.signClient`.

 ```js